josemorista/josemorista/README.md

 ## 👋 About me

-I'm a Fullstack developer and visual computing researcher, also currently pursuing a master's degree at graphic and visual computing.
+I'm a Fullstack developer and visual computing researcher, I'm also currently pursuing a master's degree at graphic and visual computing.
 Welcome to my page and make yourself at home! 🙂

 ## ☕ Tech Stack